tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   extension (see Section 4.2.1 of {{!TLS13}}) and the legacy_version field MUST be set to {254, 253}, which was the version number for DTLS 1.2.
-The supported_versions entries for DTLS 1.0 and DTLS 1.2 are 0xfeff and 0xfefd (to match the wire versions) but the version field for DTLS 1.3 is 0x0304.
+The supported_versions entries for DTLS 1.0 and DTLS 1.2 are 0xfeff and 0xfefd (to match the wire versions).
+The value 0xfefc is used to indicate DTLS 1.3.

 random:
 : Same as for TLS 1.3.